Mortgage Rates Increase And How It Affects The Housing Markets

 Mortgage Rates Increase again last week to set the worst mortgage rates rise on record.

-- Mortgage backed securities is what drives mortgage rates up or down.
+- Mortgage-backed securities are what drives mortgage rates up or down

-Many mortgage loan borrowers have been floating their mortgage rates hoping it will drop.
+Many borrowers have been floating their mortgage rates hoping it will drop.

-- Borrowers who had borderline high debt to income ratio mortgage loans are no longer qualified for their mortgages unless they pay points for lower mortgage rates.
+- Borrowers who had a borderline high debt to income ratio mortgage loans are no longer qualified for their mortgages unless they pay points for lower mortgage rates

 Federal Reserve Board Chairman Ben Bernake

-Federal Reserve Board Chairman Ben Bernanke thinks that the economy is recovering and is doing well.
+Federal Reserve Board Chairman thinks that the economy is recovering and is doing well.

 - Could it be possible?

-- As discussed earlier, some mortgage bankers already have conventional mortgage rates in the 5.0% range and jumbo mortgage loans north of 6.0%.
+As discussed earlier, some mortgage bankers already have conventional rates in the 5.0% range and jumbo loans north of 6.0%.